 Me: But I really don’t want to miss out on the drugs.

-Doctor: Like I said, come in whenever you want, but you’re not in labor.
+Doctor: Come in whenever you want, but you’re not in labor.

 YES.
 THOSE ARE REALLY THE WORDS THAT WERE SAID.
-Had I actually done what she recommended, I would have had this baby one of three places: A) in my house, B) in my car, or C) in the hospital parking lot.
+Had I actually taken her advice, I would have had this baby one of three places: A) in my house, B) in my car, or C) in the hospital parking lot.

 Fast forward a few hours and my contractions are getting more painful.
 They’re also seven minutes apart now.
 Deciding that the best course of action would be to ignore the doctor, we call my mom, who comes to stay with Baby Girl M while we go to the hospital.